docker/docs/docker-for-windows/troubleshoot.md

 volumes or find a way to make the applications work with the default file permissions.

-Docker for Windows currrently implements host-mounted volumes based on the [Microsoft SMB protocol](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365233(v=vs.85).aspx), which does not support fine-grained, `chmod` control over these permissions.
+Docker Desktop for Windows currrently implements host-mounted volumes based on the [Microsoft SMB protocol](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365233(v=vs.85).aspx), which does not support fine-grained, `chmod` control over these permissions.

 See also, [Can I change permissions on shared volumes for container-specific deployment requirements?](faqs.md#can-i-change-permissions-on-shared-volumes-for-container-specific-deployment-requirements) in the FAQs, and for more of an explanation, the GitHub issue, [Controlling Unix-style perms on directories passed through from shared Windows drives](https://github.com/docker/docker.github.io/issues/3298).

 #### inotify on shared drives does not work

-Currently, `inotify` does not work on Docker for Windows.
+Currently, `inotify` does not work on Docker Desktop for Windows.
 This becomes evident, for example, when an application needs to read/write to a container across a mounted drive.
 Instead of relying on filesystem inotify, we recommend using polling features for your framework or programming language.

 * **Workaround for nodemon and Node.js** - If you are using [nodemon](https://github.com/remy/nodemon) with `Node.js`, try the fallback polling mode described here: [nodemon isn't restarting node applications](https://github.com/remy/nodemon#application-isnt-restarting)

-* **Docker for Windows issue on GitHub** - See the issue [Inotify on shared drives does not work](https://github.com/docker/for-win/issues/56#issuecomment-242135705)
+* **Docker Desktop for Windows issue on GitHub** - See the issue [Inotify on shared drives does not work](https://github.com/docker/for-win/issues/56#issuecomment-242135705)

 #### Volume mounting requires shared drives for Linux containers